 Meteorological projection data and atmospheric pollutant data under different SSP scenarios came from outputs of the WRF-Chem chemical transport model.
 The spatial and temporal resolution of the model was 36km and 1 h, respectively.
 To simulate and verify the prediction performance of ozone concentration in different future scenarios, PM2.5 and meteorological parameters under different SSPs from 2020 to 2060 will be used in the prediction dataset.
 Ambient O3 concentrations generated by WRF-Chem will be used as validation and comparison of ML ozone simulation results.

-Dataset preprocess
+Dataset preprocessing

 Before conducting the spatiotemporal simulation of ambient O3 concentration, all variables will be converted to gridded data and assigned to grid cells based on sites’ coordinates by inverse distance weighted interpolation methods (Ma et al., 2021).
 Each day is assigned a corresponding month or year level value for datasets’ temporal resolution matching.
 A processed dataset containing all O3 monitoring data and environmental variables are prepared for the next step in model development.
 Low contribution variables might be excluded in the final simulation because of the low spatiotemporal resolution and high missing value.